-There are 3 categories of medical staff membership: Active Attending, Affiliate/Referring, and Interim.
-Physicians and dentists with emeritus status, those who have retired from hospital practice as attending physicians at Stony Brook University Hospital and other practitioners who have attained notable career achievements, may be given the designation of Honorary.
+There are 3 categories of medical staff membership: Active Attending, Affiliate/Referring, and Honorary.
+Physicians and dentists with emeritus status, those who have retired from hospital practice as attending physicians/ or dentists at Stony Brook University Hospital and other practitioners who have attained notable career achievements, may be given the designation of Honorary.